keyurgit45/GasServiceWeb/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

 Before you begin, ensure you have the following installed:
 - Python (3.8 or newer)
 - pip (Python package manager)
 - Virtualenv (optional)
-- Django python package

 ### Installation